tomasgalvanhuerta/TutorialTCAReducer/README.md

 Figure 1: CameraFeature, who's a child of X-Feature Reducer

-The reducer for CameraFeature's, converts all Actions from it's children, `CameraFeatureAction`, into `CameraFeature.Action`.
+The reducer for CameraFeature's, converts all Actions from it's children, `ShutterAction`, into `CameraFeature.Action`.
 Tutorial Reducer takes advantage of this to know which actions have been triggered.
-If the expected action is triggered TutorialReducer will move on to the next step that is required until no more steps are needed.
+If the expected action is triggered TutorialReducer will move on to the next step that is required until all steps are complete.

-## How will it use?
+## How will it be used?

 Four components will be added:

 - TutorialReducer
 - TutorialState<Action>
-- ViewModifiers
+- ViewModifiers (Developer can create own)
-- Dependency to route the output
+- Dependency (Tutorial Channel) to route the output

 ```mermaid
 sequenceDiagram